 then the day on which the tenant delivers up possession of the premises is to be taken to be the possession day for the purposes of subsection (5).

-[Section 70A inserted by No. 60 of 2011 s.
+[Section 70A inserted: No. 60 of 2011 s.
 68.]

 70. Effect of notice of termination of periodic tenancy